Oprimidos/AI_Powered_Trading_Bot/README.md

 # Trading Bot Project

-This project is a trading bot that uses various trading strategies to make buy and sell decisions based on cryptocurrency data.
+This project is a trading bot that uses various trading strategies to make buy and sell decisions based on cryptocurrency data with multiple ML techniques.
+It is designed to enhance design pattern usage, implementing **Observer, Strategy, Template Method, and Singleton** patterns to create a modular, maintainable, and extensible architecture.

 ## Table of Contents